 - Answer: To friends of friends of friends

 And that’s that!
-You’ve finished all the classroom answers and questions in Persona 5 Royal.
+You’ve finished all the test answers and questions in Persona 5 Royal.
 Now all that’s left to do is save society for good this time — at least until Persona 6 comes out.
 Meanwhile, be sure to check out our other Persona 5 Royal guides for more tips and tricks.